23 October,2020 | 3 months read

-Essential information about child psychology can do more for a teacher than improving their teaching and learning habits of students.
+Child Psychology for Teachers helps them to understand and comprehend a child better.
+Understanding child psychology can do more for a teacher than improving their teaching and learning habits of students.
 It can help them motivate students and identify if they are in an emotional crisis.
-These small information can come handy when handling difficult students and giving support to ones in need.
+This information can come handy when handling difficult students and giving support to ones in need.

 Here are a few psychological elements teachers need to keep in mind when dealing with children to promote positive and effective psychological development:

-- Individual differences: People are different from each other.
-They look, perceive, understand and respond at things differently, the same applies to children too.
-These differences majorly come from their home environment and influences the way they behave with other children.
-Along with that difference in their abilities and talent Understanding of this can be of great help to teachers when it comes to dealing with children.
+Individual differences: People are different from each other.
+They look, perceive, understand and respond to things differently, the same applies to children too.
+These differences majorly come from their home environment and it influences the way they behave with other children.
+Along with that, there are differences in their unique abilities and talents.
+Understanding of this can be of great help to teachers when it comes to dealing with children.

-- Rewards and punishments: These are techniques are also applied by parents to modify a child’s behaviour.
-Giving a student reward, especially when it is social in nature, not only helps them continue that behaviour but also encourage others behave in the similar track.
-Also when punishing, teachers need to make sure that the nature of it is not such that it affects the student mentally but rather enable them reflect on their behaviour.
+Rewards and punishments: These are techniques are also applied by parents to modify a child’s behaviour.
+Giving a student a reward, especially when it is social in nature, not only helps them continue that behaviour but also encourages others to behave in a similar track.
+Also when punishing, teachers need to make sure that the nature of it is not such that it affects the student mentally but rather enable them to reflect on their behaviour.

-- Giving explanations: When making a rule around the class, teachers need to explain the logic behind these rules.
-When an explanation is give students are in a better position to understand the importance of and follow it.
+Giving explanations: When making a rule around the class, teachers need to explain the logic behind these rules.
+When an explanation is given, students are in a better position to understand the importance of and follow it.